 The CityBench program is an initiative to increase the amount of public seating on New York City’s streets.
-DOT is installing attractive and durable benches around the city, particularly at bus stops, retail corridors, and in areas with high concentrations of senior citizens.
-These benches will make streets more comfortable for transit riders and pedestrians, especially for those who are older and disabled.
+DOT installs attractive and durable benches around the city, particularly at bus stops, retail corridors, and in areas with high concentrations of senior citizens.
+These benches make streets more comfortable for transit riders and pedestrians, especially for those who are older and disabled.
 Anyone can request a bench, and anyone can use one.
 DOT encourages all New Yorkers to recommend locations for benches on the DOT right-of-way (not private property).
 If you know of a good location that meets the requirements below, please complete the web form below or print out a paper form and send in by mail.
 Download the form

 The CityBench program has installed 1,500 benches throughout the five boroughs and will install an additional 600 benches by 2019.
 To find a bench near you or request a bench in neighborhoods with a lack of seating, visit our Web Map here.
 See a list of our installed benches.

 In order to support walking and transit, priority bench locations include: